 - Ensure you have Yalc installed

-yarn run dev-publishto publish all packages in your local 'npm store'
+yarn run dev:publishto publish all packages in your local 'yalc/(npm)' store

-yarn installin the Example Project to install its dependencies like AgileTs
+yarn install:agilein the Example Project in order to install its dependencies correctly

-- If you made your desired changes.
+- When you have made the desired changes.
 Run

-yarn run dev-pushto push your updated changes into your local 'npm store'
+yarn run dev:pushto push your updated changes to your local 'npm store'

-yarn run dev-pusheverytime you update a file in a package.
+yarn run dev:pushwhenever you updated a file in the corresponding package.

 So you have also decided to merge code back to the upstream by opening a PR.
 You've invested a good chunk of time, and we appreciate it.
 We will do our best to work with you and get the PR looked at.